Dad of 3 girls killed in New Zealand says he’s forgiven wife

 Lauren Dickason, 40, has been charged with murder in the deaths of her twin 2-year-old girls Maya and Karla, and their 6-year-old sister Liane, in a crime that has shocked New Zealand.
 She is being kept at a psychiatric facility ahead of her next scheduled court appearance on Oct.
 5.

-They moved into housing for medical professionals near the Timaru Hospital less than a week before the killings.
-Before that, as new arrivals, they were required to spend two weeks in a coronavirus quarantine hotel run by the military.
+The Dickason family moved into housing for medical professionals near the Timaru Hospital in New Zealand less than a week before the killings.
+Before that, as new arrivals from South Africa, they were required to spend two weeks in a coronavirus quarantine hotel run by the military.

 Neighbors called police when they heard a man screaming and crying.